junxit/us-congress-bills-116/metadata.md

 - 2020-09-30 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 253 - 163 (Roll no. 210).
 - 2020-09-30 — Rule provides for consideration of H.R.
 4447, H.R.
 6270 and H.R.
 8319.
 The resolution provides for consideration of H.R.
 4447 under a structured rulee with 90 minutes of general debate.
 The resolution provides for consideration of H.R.
 6270, under closed rule and H.R.
 8319 under a closed rule.
 - 2020-09-30 — The previous question on the motion to recommit with instructions was ordered without objection.
+- 2020-10-01 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.